katphlab/tello-openpose/README.md

 Just run with:
 python tello_openpose.py

-Don't use the "--multiprocess" argument.
-I had to hack TelloPy to make it work, so it would not work with the official TelloPy.
-My goal was to have one process reading the video stream from the Tello and one process doing all the remaining stuff, in particular, the intensive Openpose processing.
-On my configuration, it gives a slightly better FPS (I used it to make the youtube video), but not as good as I expected (and the reason is still not clear to me).
-It would need more investigation.

 -----
 A big thanks to all the people who wrote and shared the libraries/programs I have used for this project !